brandondjango/FootballDataScraper/readme.md

 Purpose of this personal project is to grab football(soccer) statistics and store them in a database for use as a data set for an AI to learn.

-The project con be run locally or on a Docker container.
+The project can be run locally or on a Docker container.

 # Requirements

-Python3
+- Python3
-Postgres db setup
+- Postgres db setup

 # Steps to run